niuers/Programming/git.md

 You can also run something such as make or make tests or whatever you have that runs automated tests for you.

-#### Submodules
-It often happens that while working on one project, you need to use another project from within it.
-Perhaps it’s a library that a third party developed or that you’re developing separately and using in multiple parent projects.
-A common issue arises in these scenarios: you want to be able to treat the two projects as separate yet still be able to use one from within the other.

-The issue with including
-the library is that it’s difficult to customize the library in any way and often more difficult to deploy it, because you need to make sure every client has that library available.
-The issue with vendoring the code into your own project is that any custom changes you make are difficult to merge when upstream changes become available.
-Git addresses this issue using submodules.
-Submodules allow you to keep a Git repository as a subdirectory of another Git repository.
-This lets you clone another repository into your project and keep your commits separate.

 # Git GUI
 ### gitk
 1. A powerful GUI shell over `git log` and `git grep`.
 This is the tool to use when you’re trying to find something that happened in the past, or visualize your project’s history.